LemonBoy/sketchpad/readme.md

     le     - Little Endian

-There's a special notation for the 'string' data type, it's the same as above but instead of the endianness holds the string lenght.
-The string lenght can be either a constant, a field name or one of the following special flags:
+There's a special notation for the 'string' data type, it's the same as above but instead of the endianness holds the string length.
+The string length can be either a constant, a field name or one of the following special flags:

     z      - Reads until a zero char is reached uz     - Same as above but for Unicode

 Eg.
-    string : <lenght> : <name>
+    string : <length> : <name>

 Same goes for the 'bytearr' data type, where the second field holds the array size.

 Eg.
-    bytearr : <lenght> : <name>
+    bytearr : <length> : <name>

-Remember that you may also use a structure field name instead of a constant lenght.
+Remember that you may also use a structure field name instead of a constant length.

 A seeking function is implemented too and can be called as follows: